María Elena Holly

 María Elena Holly (née Santiago; born December 20, 1932) is the widow of American rock and roll pioneer Buddy Holly.
 As a receptionist at Peermusic, she met with Holly and his band the Crickets on June 19, 1958, and Holly proposed to her after five hours on their first date.
 Less than two months later, the couple married on August 15, 1958, in Lubbock, Texas.
-On February 3, 1959, Buddy Holly died in a plane crash along with fellow musicians Ritchie Valens and The Big Bopper near Clear Lake, Iowa.
-She suffered a miscarriage the following day and did not attend Holly's funeral.
+On February 3, 1959, Buddy Holly died in a plane crash along with fellow musicians Ritchie Valens and The Big Bopper outside Clear Lake, Iowa.
+After learning of her husband's death from the television news, she suffered a miscarriage the following day and could not attend Holly's funeral in Lubbock.

-In the following years, María Elena Holly remarried Puerto Rican government official Joe Diaz, with whom she had three children.
+In 1963, María Elena Holly married Puerto Rican government official Joe Diaz, with whom she had three children.
 In the 1978 film The Buddy Holly Story, she is portrayed by actress Maria Richwine.
 As Buddy Holly's widow, she owns the rights to his name, image, trademarks, and other intellectual property.
 In 2010, Santiago-Holly co-founded The Buddy Holly Educational Foundation with Peter Bradley.

 Early life

 María Elena Santiago was born in San Juan, Puerto Rico.
-María Elena's mother died when she was 6 years old.
-In 1953, her father sent her to live with her aunt (Provi Garcia) in New York City.
+Her mother died when she was six years old, and in 1953, her father sent her to live with her aunt, Provi Garcia, in New York City.
 Santiago worked as a receptionist for music publisher Peermusic.

 Marriage to Buddy Holly

 As a receptionist at Peermusic, Maria Elena is believed to have met musician Buddy Holly in August 1957 when as rising stars he and the Crickets first visited Peer Southern Music in the Brill Building at 1619 Broadway to meet their publishing manager Murray Deutch, who was Maria's boss.
 On June 19, 1958, just before recording a cover of the Bobby Darin song "Early in the Morning" in New York's Pythian Temple, Holly asked her out on a date.
-Santiago had never been out on a date and told Holly he would have to ask her aunt for permission, which he received promptly.
+Santiago had never been out on a date and told Holly she would have to ask her aunt for permission, which he received promptly.
 Five hours into their first date, Buddy handed a rose to Maria and asked her to marry him.

-On August 15, 1958, less than two months after their first date, she married Holly at Tabernacle Baptist Church in his hometown of Lubbock, Texas.
+On August 15, 1958, not two months after their first date, she married Holly at Tabernacle Baptist Church in his hometown of Lubbock, Texas.
 They settled down in Lubbock until Buddy broke up with the Crickets, and they moved to New York.
 Santiago-Holly went on one tour (October 1958) with her husband and took on promotional duties.
 Buddy Holly also formed the Maria Music publishing company with which "Stay Close to Me" was filed.
 Holly produced Lou Giordano's version of the song, which was issued on Brunswick 55115 on January 27, 1959.